syahrizaldev/syahrizaldev/README.md

-# Hello World, I am Web Designer & Developer.
+# Hello World!
+I am Web Designer & Developer.

-Hello everyone, my name is Syahrizal. a Web Designer and Developer based in Indonesia who specializes in mostly Front-end Development with more than five years of experience.
+My name is Syahrizal. a Web Designer and Developer based in Indonesia who specializes in mostly Front-end Development with more than five years of experience.
 I am very enthusiastic on design and build a responsive website that works properly and user-friendly.
 I focused on writing accessible HTML, using modern SASS (the CSS pre compiler), and writing clean JavaScript code.

 Besides, I am also practicing some of popular Front-end Web UI Kits like Bootstrap, Materialize, UIKit, Bulma, and TailwindCSS for supporting me in developing some of my project works.